Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Numerical Evaluation

 \subsection{Simulation Setup}

 We consider a cell-free network composed of $L = 64$ APs deployed in an area of $600$\,m $\times$ $600$\,m.
 Only the inner $500$\,m $\times$ $500$\,m are considered for generating the results, to reduce the boundary effects.
-The number of antennas per AP is $N = 8$ and all APs are equipped with half-wavelength-spaced ULAs.
-Moreover, we assume that $K$ UEs are randomly and uniformly dropped within the area of interest, with each UE being given a uniform random initial target location, $x_{k,t}^{\left(0\right)}$, that lies within a distance of $d_{\mathrm{seg}} \sim \mathcal{U}\left[50, 100\right]$\,m from the initial UE location.
-The network operates at the typical mmWave frequency of $f_c = 28$\,GHz and the channel bandwidth is $500$\,MHz.
-The per-AP maximum DL transmit power is $P_{\textrm{max}}^{\textrm{dl}} = 1$\,W, whereas each UE has an UL power of $p_i = 100$\,mW in the pilot transmission phase.
-The coherence block length is chosen to be $\tau_c = 200$.
-The total receiver noise power is $-80$\,dBm.
+All APs are equipped with half-wavelength-spaced ULAs.
+Moreover, we assume that $K \in \left[20,60\right]$ UEs are randomly and uniformly dropped within the area of interest, with each UE being given a uniform random initial target location, $x_{k,t}^{\left(0\right)}$, that lies within a distance of $d_{\mathrm{seg}} \sim \mathcal{U}\left[50, 100\right]$\,m from the initial UE location.
+The network operates at the typical mmWave frequency of $f_c = 28$\,GHz.
 The cell-free network simulation parameters are summarized in Table~\ref{params}.
 The scaling parameter $v$ in the power allocation policy in \eqref{input} is chosen to be $0.5$, which represents a good balance between total SE maximization and UE fairness.
 The UE mobility parameters utilized to generate all the results hereafter are summarized in Table~\ref{UEparams}.
-The results are averaged over $25$ random initial UE locations such that for each random drop, UEs are allowed to move over a duration of $100$ time intervals, i.e., $100\,T_{\mathrm{HO}}$ seconds, according to the mobility model described in Section~\ref{mobility}.
+The results are averaged over $25$ random initial UE locations such that for each random drop, UEs are allowed to move over a duration of $400$ time intervals, i.e., $400\,T_i$ seconds, according to the mobility model described in Section~\ref{mobility}.
+We use the same platform for performing all simulations, a 4 core Intel(R) Core i5-10310U CPU with 1.7 GHz base frequency and 4.4 GHz max turbo frequency.